 Welcome to Teradata Tutorials.
-The intent of these tutorials is to provide in depth understanding of Teradata Database.
-In addition to Teradata Tutorials, we will look at common interview questions, how to tutorials, issues and their resolutions
+The intent of these tutorials is to provide an in-depth understanding of the Teradata Database.
+In addition to Teradata Tutorials, we will look at common interview questions, how-to tutorials, issues, and their resolutions

-Teradata database now able to connect Hadoop with this QueryGrid so it’s called as Teradata Database-to-Hadoop also referred as Teradata-to-Hadoop connector.
+Teradata database now able to connect Hadoop with this QueryGrid so it’s called Teradata Database-to-Hadoop also referred to as Teradata-to-Hadoop connector.

 - Performing Curd Operations by using another table in Tera Data

 - Where clause and Group by clause in Tera Data

 - Working with ERROR HANDLING in Tera Data

 - Fast load process and phases in Tera Data